-There has been a lot of interest this week about the science of climate change.
-We've rounded up 10 of the most important factoids about climate change — some may surprise you.
-Share these with your friends on social media and spread the word about this critical issue.
+We've rounded up 10 important facts about climate change — some may surprise you.
+Share with your friends on social media and spread the word about this critical issue.

 97 percent: The percentage of scientists who agree that warming trends over the past century are very likely caused by human activity.